IOSD/IOSD-UIETKUK-HacktoberFest-Meetup-2019/README.md

-# IOSD-UIETKUK-HacktoberFest-Meetup-2019
+# IOSD-HacktoberFest-Repo-2020
-This repository is for IOSD UIET-KUK HacktoberFest Meetup 2019.
+This repository was started for IOSD  HacktoberFest Meetup 2019.
+This can be utilised in 2020 Hacktoberfest as well.
 Write programs in your preferred coding language.

 ## Getting Started